 8. Help will come if you seek it.

 When you’re down and out, it’s easy to believe that you’re alone in your struggle.
 That no one will be able to understand and help you.
 This is untrue.
-There are and will always be help that’s available, and sometimes, all you need to do is ask.
+There is and will always be help that’s available, and sometimes, all you need to do is ask.

 I couldn’t have paid my credit card debts if I hadn’t opened up to my parents that I needed help.
-I wouldn’t have discovered freelancing if I hadn’t shared my cashflow problems with a friend.
+I wouldn’t have discovered freelancing if I hadn’t shared my cash flow problems with a friend.
 I wouldn’t be an entrepreneur if I didn’t ask in an online forum, many years ago, that I needed help in starting a business.

 Help is available everywhere, sometimes in unexpected places.